mknx/smarthome/config.md

  * Item Configuration: items/*.conf

-## etc/smarthome.conf
+## etc/smarthome.conf [optional]

-There are the following attributes for SmartHome.py:
+Following attributes are supportet in smarthome.conf:

- * `lat`, `lon`, `elev`: specifies the geographic coordinates of your home (latitude, longitude, elevation).
-The lat and lon are neccesary if you want to reference the sunrise/sunset or the sun position.
+ * `lat`, `lon`, `elev`: geographic coordinates of your home (latitude, longitude, elevation). lat and lon are neccesary for sunrise/sunset calculation, dealing with the position of the sun.
- * `tz`: describes the timezone
+ * `tz`: used timezone

 ### Sample Configuration